 The following guidelines are intended to assist with the evaluation of and appropriate response to dispositional and behavioral issues.
-These guidelines should enable faculty and College representatives to accurately assess and prudently address situations in ways that are redemptive, fair, and commensurate with the type of misalignment in question.
+These guidelines should enable faculty and College representatives to accurately assess and prudently

 Doctrinal and Ethical Alignment

 COT faculty are encouraged to make key distinctions in their teaching and classroom interaction between doctrine that is absolutely essential to the Christian faith and other teachings that, although important, are not fundamental to Christianity.